Training System Architecture

 It's not learning if it's gone next month

 The rollout went fine, the trainer got 5 stars, the quiz scores looked great — and four weeks later no one remembers what they “learned.”
-That's not a people problem.
-It's a learning design problem.
-That's why I build learning from the science up: spacing what they encounter, building in retrieval instead of reminders, and anchoring the learning in real situations.
+There's nothing wrong with your employees.
+That's a learning design problem.
+It's why I build learning from the science up: spacing what they encounter, building in retrieval instead of reminders, and anchoring the learning in real situations.
 It takes more advance planning, sure.
 But it takes far less remediation when you realize, six months in, the training didn't take.

 Knowing whether it worked